indexphonemica/pfeature/rule_format.md

 # Binary feature shorthand

 For a binary featureset, `+` is treated as equivalent to `true`, and `-` is treated as equivalent to `false`.
 It is also possible to use `-name` as shorthand for `name:-` or `name:false`.

+A similar shortcut should probably exist for `0` and `null`, but doesn't yet.